merzann/v2_creative_spark_images_photography_shop/README.md

 ### Step 1: Contact details

-**Dual Entry Paths:**
-  - Authenticated Users: See a pre-filled contact form with their saved profile data.
-  - Guest Users: Can use the "Set up an account" option on the login page.
+**User Path:**
+  - Checkout now requires authentication: all orders are tied to a registered user account.
+  - When proceeding to checkout, unauthenticated visitors are redirected to the login/registration page.
+  - Contact details (first name, last name, email) are always loaded from or saved into the user’s profile.
+  - This change ensures a consistent link between orders, invoices, and customer profiles.

 **Profile Management:**
   - Authenticated users can update their first name, last name, and email directly from the checkout form.
-  - Guest users need to create a user profile first in order to be able to complete a purchase
+  - First time users need to create a user profile first in order to be able to complete a purchase

 **Modal Confirmation:**
   - Users are prompted with a modal asking whether to save changes before proceeding.